Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 - Look at context (previous texts, texts afterwards, images, situation)
 - Look at symbolism
 - Look at semantics (meaning)
+- Test your results of the processing with scientific methods in the context

 Data is from Reddit and YouTube